Nachtalb/nicotine-plugin-core/docs/source/index.rst

 Example
 -------

-Here is a small example of how to use the libaray to create a plugin:
+Here is a small example of how to use the library to create a plugin:

 .. code-block:: python